dantan0/Dungeons-Dragons/README.md

 # Spellmanager

 This application is based on the popular game of Dungeons and Dragons, allowing user to CRUD spells and books.
-The front-end is still under active development.

 Deployed url: https://spellmanager-sjtan.herokuapp.com/